Browse Deployment & Clients

 | Online | Agent online, DNS filtered and encrypted |

-| Offline | Agent offline, heartbeat not detected |
+| Offline | Agent offline, heartbeat not detected (normal for a device that is shut down or asleep) |

 | Disabled | Agent has set DNS back to the network default and unbound from the loopback adapter |